FamilySearch/GEDCOM/specification/gedcom-6-appendix-calendars.md

 This specification defines 4 calendars: `GREGORIAN`, `JULIAN`, `FRENCH_R`, and `HEBREW`.
 Previous versions also provided for, but did not define the meaning of, `ROMAN` and `UNKNOWN` calendars.

 Extension calendars should use the usual rules for extensions, including using `_` as the leading character of the calendar name.
-Month codes in extension calendars must either be already used for the same month name in another calendar or must start with `_`.
-Only upper case characters are allowed in month codes.

 Each calendar must list its permitted epochs and their meaning.

+All month tags must either be standard tags defined for the month name in some standard calendar or be extension tags.

-Each month defined in this section has a URI constructed by concatenating `g7:month-` to the month code;
+Each month defined in this section has a URI constructed by concatenating `g7:month-` to the standard tag;
-for example, the month of Elul has the URI `http://gedcom.io/terms/v7/month-ELL`.
+for example, the month of Elul has the standard tag `ELL` and the URI `http://gedcom.io/terms/v7/month-ELL`.

+Months with extension tags are permitted in standard calendars only when they are documented extension tags with standard URIs defined by the calendar.
+This is intended for future compatibility, to accommodate cases where an extension calendar later becomes standardized without changing the URI, at which point the calendar name and month names with `_` are acceptable with the now-standard URIs.

 ### `GREGORIAN`